Subscribers in less than one year

 “With Adobe Experience Cloud, we can be more strategic and sophisticated in the way we approach customer acquisition and engagement,” says Tom Mennetrier, Senior Customer Acquisition Manager at Kayo Sports.
 “Adobe offers the best technology to deliver on the overall vision for the Kayo brand.”

 Senior Customer Acquisition Manager, Kayo Sports

-Sports fans are everywhere and Kayo Sports makes a point of keeping in touch to them across every channel, in multiple formats.
+Sports fans are everywhere, and Kayo Sports makes a point of reaching out to them across every channel, in multiple formats.